walkerlala/MISC/README.md

 $ cd ..
 ```
 `--disable-multilib` means that we only want our Binutils installation to work with programs and libraries using the `mipseb` instruction set, and not any related instruction sets such as `mipsel`.

+`--target` is as what explained above

+`host` and `build` would usually guessed correctly by the GNU `configure` utility.
+In this case, They would both be X86.

 After this, you should have three folders under the `output` directory:
   * the `bin` directory, which hold all the binary file such as `mipseb-linux-gnu-ld`